 GEOG 863: Web Application Development for Geospatial Professionals.

 Recommended preparation: GEOG 485 or other experience in computer programming

 GEOG 863 is an elective course in the Postbaccalaureate Certificate Program in GIS and the Master of Geographic Information Systems (MGIS) degree program.

 Like any graduate level course, you will be challenged to move beyond the knowledge and skills that you bring to the class.
 However, you'll be glad to know that you don't have to show up for class at a certain time!
 All you need to do is complete your assignments before the published deadlines.
 Some of the assignments are one week in length, while others are two.

 During the term, I encourage everyone to use the class discussion forums, chat rooms or e-mail to help each other find materials related to the course content.
 I can always be contacted via class e-mail and will check my account daily during the week (and typically at least once each weekend).
 If I am traveling, I may check somewhat less frequently, but I will alert you of this beforehand.

 My colleagues and I have worked hard to make this the most effective and convenient educational experience possible.
 How much and how well you learn is ultimately up to you.
 You will succeed if you are diligent about keeping up with the class schedule, and if you take advantage of opportunities to communicate with me, as well as with your fellow students.

 For a more detailed look at what will be covered in each lesson, as well as due dates for our assignments and activities, please refer to the semester-specific course schedule that is part of this syllabus (see "Course Schedule").

-GEOG 863 will provide students with an understanding of the technology that makes building mashups possible and teaches them how to build their own mashups.
+GEOG 863 will provide students with an understanding of the technology that makes building geospatial web apps possible and teaches them how to build their own apps.